-Some people believe keeping tyres rock hard minimizes tyre damage as the sidewall is the most vulnerable part of the tyre.
-I’m certain rock hard tyres are more likely to suffer chipping, gouging, cutting and impact fractures.
+Some people believe keeping tyres rock hard minimizes tyre damage since it helps protect from sidewall damage.
+I believe sidewall damage risk is overstated.
+More people suffer impact fractures due to over-inflated tyres.
 The tread area becomes very vulnerable at high pressures and is much more likely to chip, gouge, cut or fracture.
 Hard tyres will also be wearing out suspension faster and increasing the chances of suspension failure.
 From my observations a common denominator in many vehicles experiencing multiple tyre problems and / or suspension problems is super hard tyres.
 Of course some people with rock hard tyres will argue that they have never had a problem.
 Differences in load, driving style and speed may explain this but in general reduced pressure can give you overall reduced risk of tyre and suspension problems.

 Another form of tyre damage occurs through overheating (see below under Temperature).
 Higher pressure reduces the risk of temperature related damage.
 When running lower pressure, reduce speed so that heat loading does not escalate to dangerous levels.